FernandoBasso/ReadTheDocs-Dev-How-To/docs/design-patterns/strategy.md

 ![Strategy Pattern Diagram](./strategy.assets/strategy-1.drawio.svg)

 The *strategy* pattern (a.k.a *policy* pattern) allows selecting an algorithm at *runtime*.
-This is achieved by creating a family of objects that implement the same interface so client code can select which one of those objects to use at runtime.
+This is achieved by creating a family of objects that implement the same interface so client code can select which one of those objects (which strategy/algorithm) to use at runtime.

-The user of the strategy is called the *context*.
+The user of the strategy is called the *context* and the algorithms are the *strategies*.

 The strategy pattern is based on composition and delegation (not on class inheritance).